benprew/dotfiles/README.md

 #### Automatic Syntax Check

-I use [flycheck](https://github.com/lunaryorn/flycheck) to check my code on the fly, When you see a red exclamation point at the beginning of a line, it means flycheck found an error.
-You can either hover over the error to see the error message, or you can navigate to error messages with:
-    `<alt>-g-n` - function: `next-error`
-    `<alt>-g-p` - function: `previous-error`

 You'll probably want to install a newer version of ruby locally (assuming you're using a newer version in a vagrant instance or similar)